tomasweigenast/depi/README.md

 container.option<HttpServiceOptions>();
 ```

-If you are requesting it when creating a service, you can benefit of type inference and `DepiContainer` being a callable class and just call:
+If you are requesting it when creating a service, you can benefit from type inference and `DepiContainer` being a callable class and just call:
 ```dart
 container.registerSingleton<HttpService>((services) => HttpService(options: services()));
 ```
 > The same applies if you are requesting a service.

 #### Why `Options<T>` instead of just `T`?
-That is because you can create a `OptionsStream<T>`, which notifies every time a new `T` options is configured, **not** every time `T` changes.
-If you want to notify every time `T` changes, make sure `T` extends `ChangeNotifier`.
+That is because you can create an `OptionsStream<T>`, which notifies you every time a new `T` Options is configured, **not** every time `T` changes.

 To register a new `OptionsStream<T>`, call:
 ```dart
 // Return an instance of T
 container.configureStream<T>((services) => T());
 ```
-If `T` extends `ChangeNotifier`, `Depi` will automatically listen to it changes and push a new version of `T`, notifying every service that already has a version of `T`.
+If `T` extends `ChangeNotifier`, `Depi` will automatically listen to its changes and push a new version of `T`, notifying every service that already has a version of `T`.
-To use it, instead of passing `Options<T>` to your service constructor, pass a `OptionsStream<T>`:
+To use it, instead of passing `Options<T>` to your service constructor, pass an `OptionsStream<T>`:
 ```dart
 class HttpService {
   HttpServiceOptions _options;